GeorgeOMoran/FirstShot/README.md

 # FirstShot
 Hi, mates.
-This is my first shot add editing FirsShot!
+This is my first shot at editing FirsShot!